 How to Spend an Amazing Day in Amsterdam

 If you’re visiting on a Saturday, spend some time tasting local delicacies in the food market.
-If you’re visiting on a Sunday, then enjoy your time browsing the traditional antiques market.
+If you’re visiting on a Sunday, then enjoy your time browsing the traditional antique market.

 If art isn’t your thing and you’re keen to explore more markets, the Waterlooplein Market is one of the most famous in Amsterdam.
 It runs every day except Sundays.
 Or alternatively, if you’re more into books then the walk from Nieuwmarkt to Waterlooplein passes some of the best English bookshops in Amsterdam.